cai001/search2/README.md

 The Docker creates an image of the robot.

-But also, you can to pull this bot by Docker:
+But also, you can to pull the image of this bot using Docker:
 ```cmd
 >docker pull cai001/search-2
 ```